mmguero/zeek-docker/README.md

 If there are any `*.zeek` files in the same absolute path as `zeek-docker.sh` they will be passed along to zeek as additional scripts in addition to the default `local` policy.
 If any of these `*.zeek` files begins with `local` (for example, the [`local-example.zeek`](local-example.zeek) file included in this repository), then the [default](https://github.com/zeek/zeek/blob/master/scripts/site/local.zeek) `local` policy will not be used.

+In addition, if there is a directory named `custom` in the same absolute path as `zeek-docker.sh`, and `__load__.zeek` exists in that `custom` directory, that directory will be bind-mounted into the docker container and loaded as-is.

 To understand which local `*.zeek` scripts will be used when we run `zeek-docker.sh`:

 ```